-- A TCS of 5% will apply for foreign remittances and foreign tour packages accounting for more than Rs.
-7 lakh.
+- A TCS of 5% will apply for foreign remittances for foreign tour packages for the first Rs.
+7 lakhs per individual p.a.
+A rate of 20% will be applicable for expenditure above this limit.

-- In case of education-related foreign remittances made out of loans, a TCS of 0.5% will apply for an amount exceeding Rs.
+- In case of foreign remittance for medical treatment and education-related foreign remittances made out of education loans, a TCS of 0.5% will apply for an amount exceeding Rs.
 7 lakh.

 - If the PAN is not provided to an authorised dealer of the foreign exchange, the TCS will be 10%.